Spacetime approach to force-free magnetospheres: Poynting flux examples

 The fact that stationary field configurations can carry energy away from a source in force-free electrodynamics is counter to intuition from the vacuum case, where this role is normally reserved for time-dependent fields sourced by accelerated charges.
 In order to have finite, non-vanishing net flux from a central source the Poynting vector (or at least its angular integral) must fall off as $1/r^2$.
 This indicates that $E$ and $B$ should fall off as $1/r$, which in vacuum occurs only for time-dependent, radiative behavior.
 In the stationary, vacuum case, the $E$ and $B$ fields fall off as $1/r^2$ and $1/r^3$ (or $1/r^2$, if we allow monopoles), respectively.
 The Poynting flux is thus at best $1/r^5$ and so there is no net flux through a large sphere.
 (By Poynting's theorem there is then no net flux through any closed surface surrounding the source.)

-The situation is different, however, if charge current extends from the source out into the surroundings. \SG{Can we improve this?
-We start by saying charge extends is necessary, but then explain how the vacuum carries the flux in this example.} A helpful example is an electric circuit with a battery and a resistor.
+The situation is different, however, if charge current extends from the source out into the surroundings.
+A helpful example is an electric circuit with a battery and a resistor.
 In a steady state, power flows from the battery into the resistor, and the energy is carried by a Poynting flux largely in vacuum between battery and resistor \citeeg{galili-goihbarg2005}.
 A force-free plasma is, in effect, a distributed circuit, in which a similar effect can take place.
 In particular, considering for example a rotating conductor as a localized energy source, if charge-current extends to infinity, then $1/r$ behavior for the fields is possible in the stationary case, provided the charge and current fall off as $1/r^2$.
 This entails an unphysical infinite total charge on some (most) conical wedges of space, even though the total charge may be zero.
 However, in reality the force-free magnetosphere extends only a finite distance, and quantities that are finite in the infinite-$r$ limit (such as the net flux) should adequately represent the physics of a real configuration that extends to large but finite $r$.

 In the remainder of this Appendix we consider three simple, quantitative examples that help to elucidate the role of the current in allowing for energy transport by Poynting flux in stationary fields.
 The examples are a plane symmetric vacuum solution, a coaxial cable, and a cylindrical plasma-filled waveguide.
 The last two examples were used by \cite{punsly2008} to illustrate features and provide intuition about the physics of MHD magnetospheres, and we adapt them here to the force-free setting.